asteinarson/knemm/README.md

 The `catalog_product` module in turn does not depend on the concept of persons or sales.
 In theory it could just be a simple database of products in categories.
 It doesn't "know" it is being used for sales.

-The `group_price` allows for tagging persons with various groups.
-In this case for enabling different product prices for customers of various purchasing habits (like private, retailer, contractor, ...).
+The `group_price` allows for setting different product prices for customers of groups (like private, retailer, contractor, ...).

 The `quote_order` module binds it all together.
 This module depends on (and builds on) all the previous ones.